-You should carefully consider the risks described below, together with all of the other information included in this Annual Report, before deciding whether to invest in our common stock.
-The occurrence of any of the risks described below could have a material adverse effect on our business, financial condition, results of operations and future growth prospects.
-In these circumstances, the market price of our common stock could decline, and you may lose all or part of your investment.
+Investing in our common stock involves a high degree of risk.
+You should carefully consider the risks described below, as well as the other information in this prospectus, including our consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations," before deciding whether to invest in our common stock.
+The occurrence of any of the events or developments described below could harm our business, financial condition, operating results, and growth prospects.
+In such an event, the market price of our common stock could decline, and you may lose all or part of your investment.
+Additional risks and uncertainties not presently known to us or that we currently deem immaterial also may impair our business operations.